Wasealex/alx-system_engineering-devops/0x00-shell_basics/README.md

-7-movethatfile is used to move a directory or a file (mv) 8-firstdelete is used to delete a file or directory(rm) 9-firstdirdeletion is used to delet a directory(rmdir) 10-back is used to change to previous directory(..)
+7-movethatfile is used to move a directory or a file (mv) 8-firstdelete is used to delete a file or directory(rm) 9-firstdirdeletion is used to delet a directory(rmdir) 10-back is used to change to previous directory(-) 11-lists is used to list all files which are normally hidden
+		    in the current directory and
+		    the parent of the working directory and the /boot directory (in this order), in long format.(. .. /boot)